sartajsw/simulator/README.md

 2. Update it to be a more complex pipelined design
 3. Add branch prediction
 4. Add caches
+5. Support out-of-order execution
-5. Suppport multicores
+6. Suppport multicores
-6. Ensure cache coherency
+7. Ensure cache coherency
-7. Other imporovements may include prefetching, multithreading support, etc.
+8. Other imporovements may include prefetching, multithreading support, etc.